lamka02sk/selector/README.md

-# selector v3.16
+# selector v3.1.0
 > Makes selects great again

 When it comes to selects, many people just don't care and use default one.
 Sometimes it's fine, but if you need more customization, search and beautiful select, you need to use something else.
 This is **selector**.
 A *small* and yet very *powerful* select plugin.
 Built with webpack and ES6.
-Only **2.9KB** gzipped!
+Only **3.2KB** gzipped!

 ## Features
 - Fully customizable
 - Lifecycle hooks and events
 - Blazingly fast search feature thanks to options indexing
-- Very small, only 2.9KB gzipped
+- Very small, only 3.2KB minified + gzipped
 - Easy to install and use with npm or yarn
 - Works with webpack
-- Fully compatibile with version 2!
-Check selector v2 for compatibile methods
+- Fully compatible with version 2!
+Check selector v2 for compatible methods

 ## How to install selector?
 ### npm and yarn